ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 ## Introduction

-Welcome to my in-depth review of the paper titled "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting."
-I think this research paper is very important for the field of autonomous driving, especially in the trajectory forecasting.
-Before we go into the paper's architecture, algorithms, and experimental results, let's first understand the challenges that the authors aim to address and the novel approaches they have introduced.
+I'm very excited to present a review of the paper titled "Hierarchical Latent Structure for Multi-Modal Vehicle Trajectory Forecasting" [1] authored by Dooseop Choi and KyoungWook Min.
+This paper is a very good work proved by its acceptance at the European Conference on Computer Vision (ECCV) 2022.
+For you who are not familiar with academia world in the AI field yet, ECCV is one of the most prestigious conferences in the domain of computer vision and having a paper accepted there speaks volumes about the quality and relevance of the research.
+I truly believe this research is important for the autonomous driving, particularly in trajectory forecasting.

 <div class="row mt-4 justify-content-center">
     <div class="col-12 col-md-8 mx-auto mt-4">